 How do you know if your business growth is going the way you want?
-You need objective data to tell you whether or not your business is achieving its aims, and what you need to do to keep growing.
+You need objective data and metrics to tell you whether or not your business is achieving its aims, and what you need to do to keep growing.
 Here are the five essential metrics you need to track.

 Today’s technology makes it easier than ever to track these metrics and do it yourself in-house without hiring an analyst.

 Google Analytics offers a robust array of metrics and is free to use.
 There are also paid software programs you can use that automate calculating the data you need.